dafny-lang/dafny/docs/_includes/Refinement.md

 but otherwise contains the same `provides`, `reveals` and `extends` sections, with the ellipsis indicating that it is a refining declaration.

-The combined result declaration has the same name as the two input declarations and the unions of names from each of the `provides`, `reveals`, and `extends` sections, respectively.
+The result declaration has the same name as the two input declarations and the unions of names from each of the `provides`, `reveals`, and `extends` sections, respectively.

 An unnamed export set declaration from the parent is copied into the result